 Psalm 66:10- For you, O God, have tested us; you have tried us as silver is tried.

 The book I recently finished (The Obstacle is the Way) describes fear as debilitating, destructive, tiring and often irrational.
-While no one can doubt for a minute that concerns, fears and doubts feel “real,” we always have to remind ourselves that they truly have very little bearing on what is-or is not true, or possible, or what will (or will not) happen.
+While no one can doubt for a minute that concerns, fears and doubts feel “real,” we always have to remind ourselves that these emotions ultimately have very little bearing on what is-or is not true, or possible, or what will (or will not) happen.

 The author encourages the reader to allow his or her struggles to propel them to a “new level of functioning”..to see hardship as a period of refinement.
 The bible itself is full of stories describing hardship as the process of melting and re-shaping gold and silver into new and beautiful creations while removing the “impurities.”